-The Company is the sole owner (31 December 2020: 100%) of Fundamenta-Lakáskassza Kft.
-The subsidiary's activity includes financial service brokerage as a multi-agent, work as a tied agent brokering mortgage loans, and in the case of other products (e.g. home savings contracts) tied-agent activity as well as insurance brokerage as a tied (multi-) agent.
+The Company is the sole owner (31 December 2021: 100%) of Fundamenta-Lakáskassza Kft.
+The activity of the subsidiary includes financial service brokerage as a multi-agent, work as a tied agent brokering mortgage loans, and in the case of other products (e.g. home savings contracts) tied-agent activity, insurance brokerage as a tied (multi-) agent as well as capital market tied-agent activity in respect of mediation of government securities contracts.

-The carrying amount of the investment as of 31 December 2021 was HUF 459 million (31 December 2020: HUF 459 million).
+The carrying amount of the investment as of 31 December 2022 was HUF 459 million (31 December 2021: HUF 459 million).
 No impairment was recognised.